in2code-de/femanager/Documentation/Changelog/Index.rst

       * [DOCUMENTATION] Replace outdated signal documentation with event description
       * [TASK] Update unit tests & behaviour tests
-      * [BUGFIX] Fix validation for allowed usergroups -
+      * [BUGFIX] Fix validation for allowed usergroups

+-
+      :Version: 7.3.0
+      :Date: 2024-05-08
+      :Changes:

+      * [FEATURE] Add confirmation form to delete profile during registration - thx to Stefan Busemann (in2code)
+      * [FEATURE] Add BeforeMailBodyRenderEvent - thx to Michael Bakonyi
+      * [FEATURE] Include bootstrap directly from repository instead of maxcdn.bootstrapcdn.com  - thx to Felix Ranesberger (in2code)
+      * [BUGFIX] Fix a typo in the labels - thx to Oliver Klee
+      * [BUGFIX] Open the "terms & conditions" page in a new tab - thx to Oliver Klee
+      * [BUGFIX] errorClass attribute not working - thx to Stig Nørgaard Færch
+      * [DOC] Update documenation - thx to Daniel Hoffman (in2code)

+-
       :Version: 7.2.3
       :Date: 2023-12-13